Motorist Claims Involving Underinsured (minimal insurance) and Uninsured (no insurance) Coverage

 When you’re in a car accident, you have no control over the amount of insurance the other driver has.
 In fact, the other driver may have no insurance at all.
-This is when underinsured and uninsured motorist policies come into play.
+That is when underinsured and uninsured motorist policies come into play.

-What if the person who caused the car accident doesn’t have enough insurance to fully compensate me?
+What if the person who caused the accident doesn’t have enough insurance to fully compensate me?
 What if they have no insurance at all?

-For example, say your car accident claim has a value of $50,000, but the person that caused the crash only has $30,000 in coverage.
+For example, say your car accident claim has a value of $50,000, but the person that caused the crash only has $30,000 in insurance coverage.
 If you have an underinsured motorist policy, you would collect $30,000 from the at-fault driver’s insurer and then proceed against your own insurance company, through your own underinsured policy, for the remaining $20,000.

-In this video, Grand Rapids auto accident attorney Tom Sinas talks about uninsured and underinsured motorist policies, and why it’s important for Michigan drivers to purchase these optional coverages.
+In this video, Grand Rapids auto accident attorney Tom Sinas talks about uninsured and underinsured motorist policies, and why it’s so important for Michigan drivers to purchase these optional coverages.

 Be Cautious: Special Conditions May Apply

-The Michigan Supreme Court has made it clear, on several occasions, that such optional policies are governed by the express terms of the contract.
+The Michigan Supreme Court has made it clear that these optional policies are governed by the express terms of the contract.
 For example, in DeFrain v State Farm, 491 Mich 359 (2012), the Michigan Supreme Court denied benefits to a pedestrian who was struck in a hit-and-run accident and later died as a result of his injuries.
 The Court found that, although the individual was in critical condition and was unable to provide notice of the accident to the insurance company until some 60 days after the accident, the terms of the contract required notice within 30 days and this 30-day notice provision was binding.
 Because the injured individual did not provide notice within 30 days, the Court held that his estate could not pursue a legal claim.

 Therefore, when purchasing uninsured and underinsured motorist coverage, you should carefully review the policies.
 Make sure you understand the amount of coverage that is offered and any conditions that must be satisfied in order to make a claim for benefits.
 If you have any questions, you should contact a Michigan auto accident attorney, who can help you better understand the coverages.